Dangerous Drugs

 • Improperly Marketed Pharmaceutical Drugs: Marketing refers to the drug’s warnings, instructions, and recommendation of using the drug.
 Claims that are filed due to improper marketing typically include drugs that failed to disclose accurate side effect warnings or instructions on how to take the drug.
 “Bad advice” from a doctor, pharmacist, or medical provider can also be considered improper marketing.

 A Los Angeles dangerous drug lawyer from our firm can determine what type of defect claim you have and help you pursue compensation for your injuries.
-Call

 When is a Drug Recalled?